 2. The rigid constitution safeguards the rights of the people against legislative encroachment.

-3. The rights given under the rigid constitution are to protect the rights of minorities through the judicial systems.
+3. The rights given under the rigid constitution are to protect the rights of minorities through the judicial system.

 Disadvantages of Rigid Constitution

 1. Our society is changing day by day, then the amendments to the constitution are necessary.
 But in a rigid constitution, the procedure to amend the constitution is very difficult.

 2. This type of constitution is unsuitable for developing countries.